 Mint State-63 (MS63 or MS-63)

-Summary: No traces of wear from circulation exist.
-Mint luster is complete but shows minor impairments.
+Summary: No traces of wear from circulation exist anywhere on the surface of the coin.
+Mint luster is complete but shows minor impairments; it may be dull or muted.
 Many contact marks, bag marks, and hairline scratches exist on the coin's field and major design elements and are visible without magnification.
 Overall, the coin has an attractive eye appeal.